chasewnelson/SNPGenie/README.md

         snpgenie-split_fasta.pl my_multi_fasta_file.fasta

-## Citation

-When using this software, please refer to and cite:

-> Nelson CW, Hughes AL (2015) [Within-host nucleotide diversity of virus populations: Insights from next-generation sequencing] (http://www.sciencedirect.com/science/article/pii/S1567134814004468). *Infection, Genetics and Evolution* **30**:1-7. doi: 10.1016/j.meegid.2014.11.026

 ## Troubleshooting

 * SNPGenie isn't executing?
 Try preceding the whole command line with "perl" to make sure SNPGenie is being treated as a script.
 For example: